 The DGTDP envisages Didcot as a "super green town prioritising green infrastructure including tree lined streets".
-This aligns with the principles of core policies CP44 and CP45 of the Local Plan.
 The widened A4130 is a key gateway to Didcot.
-To aspire to the DGTDP vision the A4130 needs to be tree and hedge lined and opportunity taken to plant trees in the central reservation.
+To aspire to the DGTDP vision the A4130 needs to be tree and hedge lined with opportunities taken to plant trees in the central reservation.
 The proposals lack ambition in this respect.

-Tree and hedge planting will help screen the road is views from new housing on sites allocated for housing on the southern side of the A4130 and act as a noise buffer.
+Tree and hedge planting will help screen the road in views from new housing on sites allocated for housing on the southern side of the A4130 and act as a noise buffer.
 Trees and hedges should visually separate the road from the cycle and pedestrian paths alongside the road.

-Street lighting is excessive with much of its proposed in spaces shown on the landscaping plans for hedge and tree planting.
-It is questionable as to whether adequate tree planting could be secured as a consequence.
+Street lighting is excessive with much of it proposed in spaces shown on the landscaping plans for hedge and tree planting.
+It is therefore questionable as to whether adequate tree planting could be secured.
 Judicious landscaping is crucial in providing some mitigation for the carbon footprint of the proposals, in reducing their landscape and visual impacts and some compensation for biodiversity impacts.